MCP Server live — AI agents can now query 105M+ SEC facts. Connect your agent →

 filing

-Every XBRL filing processed: 10-K, 10-Q, 8-K, 20-F, and their amendments.
-The knowledge_at field is the SEC acceptance timestamp.
+Every XBRL filing processed: 10-K, 10-Q, 8-K, 20-F, and their amendments since 1994. accepted_at is the SEC acceptance timestamp; superseded_by chains the amendment lineage.

 fact